biotope/biotope-element/docs/attr-parsing.md

 With strings, this is easy: just set the attribute normally and you're good to go.
 Even your favorite Search Engine will thank you since all string attributes get written to the DOM.

-However, when dealing with non-string attributes this is not so easy as explained in the begining of this section.
+However, when dealing with non-string attributes this is not so easy as explained in the beginning of this section.
 The HTML5 way to accomplish this task would be for the parent component to convert the value to a string, set it as a normal attribute on the child component and have the child component parse it again as a proper non-string value.
-This can obviously become a very inneficient process.
+This can obviously become a very inefficient process.

 `biotope-element` lets you pass a non-string attribute to another `biotope-element` seamlessly and without any change for the developer.
 Here's an example: